KLFitter/KLFitter/doc/WhatIsKLF.md

 The following likelihood is implemented in the class `LikelihoodTopDilepton` for the reconstruction of dileptonic ttbar events.
-It uses the four-momenta of two jets and two charged leptons and the two components and the missing transverse momentum in the neutrino-weighting method to solve the underconstrained kinematic system.
+It uses the four-momenta of two jets and two charged leptons and the two components and the missing transverse momentum in the neutrino-weighting method to solve the under-constrained kinematic system.
 The likelihood consists of the transfer functions for the two charged leptons and the two jets, as well as Gaussian functions G(...) that describe the transfer function of the missing transverse momentum as a function